-U.S. Mink Farming Industry is Healthy & Strong
+U.S. Mink Farming Industry

 In common with the fur industry as a whole, the marketing of mink pelts is an international affair.
 Working on behalf of American farmers, trade missions promote our product in all the main buying markets, from Europe to the Far East, and through representation at the major international fur fairs in Paris, Frankfurt, Hong Kong, Montreal and New York.